Only original pharmaceutical products that passed 3 stages of clinical trials.

 This product is not intended to diagnose, treat, cure, or prevent any disease.
 See more

-Cortexin has indication-specific dosing, with the most common regime being intramuscular injections once daily: 10 mg per day for the period of 10 days for adults.
+Cortexin has indication-specific dosing.
+The most common regime is intramuscular injections once daily: 10 mg per day for a period of 10 days for adults.
 For pediatric dosage please refer to the official instruction.
 If necessary, the course can be repeated after 3–6 months of discontinuation.

-Cortexin must be taken in the first part of the day, before 3 p.m.
+Cortexin shall be taken in the first part of the day, before 3 p.m.